 By Jonny Forsyth, Mintel

-Jonny Forsyth is Associate Director, Mintel Food & Drink, monitoring and engaging with latest innovations and market developments in all alcohol and coffee categories.
+Jonny Forsyth is Associate Director, Mintel Food & Drink, monitoring and engaging with the latest innovations and market developments in all alcohol and coffee categories.